eli64s/shellbox/README.md

 ## 📍 Overview

-PyAutoBash is a collection of Bash scripts designed to streamline common Python development processes, including creating project templates and cleaning up project directories.
+Pyauto-Bash is a collection of Bash scripts designed to streamline common Python development processes, including creating project templates and cleaning up project directories.
 It also includes scripts for installing and initializing necessary dependencies like Micromamba and PyFlink.
 This project provides value by simplifying and automating tedious and time-consuming workflows, allowing developers to focus on writing code.

 ---